SophieHubert/Project_2_Mid-Bootcamp/README.md

 # Classification - Credit_card

 01. **Data Cleaning**
-   The first step of this project was cleaning the data and saving as new file .
+   The first step of this project was cleaning the data and saving it as new file .
-   I choose to start by cleaning the dataset as it was easier to use to answer the queries.
+   I choose to start by cleaning the dataset as it was easier to use to answer the queries in MySQL.
    - column name, removing  symbols and formating
    - checking duplicates and nan values

 02. **SQL Questions - Classification**
-   Exploring the data with Mysql
+   Exploring the data with MySQL.
    The different queries have been resolved in :
    - **MYSQL:** MySQL project classification
    - **Jupyter notebook:** 02- MySQL - Classification